MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 ## Content Library

-### Does the platform come with any out-of-box content for an organization to kickstart the training program?
+#### Does the platform come with any out-of-box content for an organization to kickstart the training program?

-Microsoft provides course content around Digital Literacy, Office 365, etc., which organizations can upload and use in their Community Training platform instances.
-For more details, browse the content catalog **[here](https://sangampartners.azurewebsites.net/)**.
+Microsoft provides course content around Digital Literacy, Office 365, etc., which organizations can upload and use in their Community Training platform instances.MS learn courses are also integrated as links

 Contact us via **[HelpDesk](https://go.microsoft.com/fwlink/?linkid=2104630)** if you’d like to make any courses from the catalog available in your training portal instance.